casianb2/koleos-dpf-alert/README.md

 # Apps for the dongle:
 - Since the esp32 has bluetooth capabilities, I've also developed "DPF Notifier for Koleos" app and "Koleos DPF Spotify Bridge" app for the dongle.
 (TODO add more info, pictures, yt video links, etc)

+# WARNING!
+"DPF Notifier for Koleos" is under review by google.
+When the app passes google's review, it will be available on google store.
+After this, the "Koleos DPF Spotify Bridge" app will get reviewed and become available.

 1. "DPF Notifier for Koleos" app:
 - It connects to the dongle using BLE.